nodejs/node/doc/api/assert.md

     assert(/value/.test(err));
     // Returning anything from validation functions besides `true` is not
     // recommended.
 Doing so results in the caught error being thrown again.
-    // That is mostly not the desired outcome.
-Throw an error about the specific
+    // That is usually not the desired outcome.
+Throw an error about the
-    // validation that failed instead (as done in this example). return true;
+    // specific validation that failed instead (as done in this example). return true;
   },
   'unexpected error'